Ismenama5s/haseeb-qureshi.github.io/_posts/2017-10-26-we-already-know-blockchains-killer-apps.md

 ![](http://media.economist.com/images/na/2010w28/201028NAC425.gif)

 Furthermore, gold has not always been as stable or as valuable as it is now.
-Its value is a function of economic vicissitudes just as everything else.
 Oil once had the same physical aura and narrative valence as gold, but as other commodities started to overtake its utility, it became less valuable.

 If Bitcoin is a serious improvement over gold and starts to displace its role, the market will respond and re-price accordingly.
-There is nothing special about gold that makes it immune to this process.

 I'll grant this though: gold's simplicity is a great feature.
 But Bitcoin is likewise the simplest cryptocurrency.
 You can [explain the intuitions behind Bitcoin](https://www.youtube.com/watch?v=bBC-nXj3Ng4) to any captive high schooler who has a basic grasp of probability and a moderate attention span.
 Bitcoin is also simple in that *it can't do a lot*.
 Its programmability is stunted at best, but this is just fine for a store of value.